IBM/assetTracking/readme.md

 - The IBM Blockchain Platform extension for VSCode

 # Creating the Node-Red simulated device application
 To start off, we are going to create the simulated IoT device which will invoke the updateAssetLocation with the location where the device was "scanned".
-We will be using the IBM IoT Platform to facilitate the communicaton from our virtual device to a local IoT service which will be listening for published device events.
+We will be using the IBM Watson IoT Platform to facilitate the communicaton from our virtual device to a local IoT service which will be listening for published device events.

 For the code used to build this virtual device, we will be using a framework called Node-Red which is a low code environment which allows for drag and drop of preconfigured nodes to easily build applications.

-IBM Cloud has a starter kit for IoT applications that comes with a Node-Red application and an instance of the IoT Platform service already bound to it.
+IBM Cloud has a starter kit for IoT applications that comes with a Node-Red application and an instance of the IBM Watson IoT Platform service already bound to it.

 1. Go to [IBM Cloud](https://cloud.ibm.com) and log in if you haven't already
 2. Click on **Catalog** at the top right of the page